Glossary

 ### COLD\_WINDOW\_HOURS

-The length of the rolling window used to decide whether a node has become unstable enough to be demoted from hot back to cold.
-Defaults to **206 hours**.
+The length of the rolling window used to decide whether a previously-hot node should be demoted back to cold.
+Defaults to **103 hours** (one epoch).

 ### COLD\_THRESHOLD\_HOURS

-In plain language: *"A hot node that stays offline for more than `COLD_THRESHOLD_HOURS` hours in any rolling `COLD_WINDOW_HOURS` window cools back to cold and must redo the warm-up."*
+In plain language: *"A hot node that stays offline until all connected time in the last 103 hours has aged out cools back to cold and must redo the warm-up (\~103 hours of continuous absence)."*

 ## Identity & ownership